AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

-1. When `Logic` is called upon to execute a command, it passes the user input to an `AddressBookParser` object, which in turn creates a parser that matches the command (e.g., `AddAthleteCommandParser` or `DeleteAthleteCommandParser`) and uses it to parse the command.
+1. When `Logic` is called upon to execute a command, it passes the user input to an `AddressBookParser` object, which in turn creates a parser that matches the command (e.g., `AddAthleteCommandParser`) and uses it to parse the command.
-2. This results in a `Command` object (more precisely, an instance of one of its subclasses such as `AddAthleteCommand` or `DeleteAthleteCommand`) which is executed by the `LogicManager`.
+2. This results in a `Command` object (more precisely, an instance of one of its subclasses such as `AddAthleteCommand`) which is executed by the `LogicManager`.
-3. The command communicates with the `Model` when executed (e.g., to add or delete an athlete).
+3. The command communicates with the `Model` when executed (e.g., to add an athlete).
    Although this is shown as a single step in the diagrams above for simplicity, the actual implementation involves multiple interactions between the `Command` and the `Model`.
 4. The result of the command execution is encapsulated as a `CommandResult` object, which is returned back from `Logic`.